autoplot/documentation/javadoc/org/das2/datum/format/TimeDatumFormatter.md

+# org.das2.datum.format.TimeDatumFormatter

-# org.das2.datum.format.TimeDatumFormatterFormatter is configured with strings of SimpleDateFormat (yyyy-MM-DD)
- or % percent format (%Y-%m-%d) specifiers.
+Formatter is configured with strings of SimpleDateFormat (yyyy-MM-DD) or % percent format (%Y-%m-%d) specifiers.
  SimpleDateFormat is discouraged because most other parts of das2 use the shorter form.
- This does not support formats with seconds but no hours and minutes, like "$Y $j $S" TimeDatumFormatter( String formatString )
+ This does not support formats with seconds but no hours and minutes, like "$Y $j $S"

+# TimeDatumFormatter( String formatString )
 Creates a new instance of TimeDatumFormatter

 ***